-The Iowa Finance Authority's mortgage programs assisted a total of 2,411 Iowans purchase homes in FY21 and nearly 91% of IFA homebuyers were also assisted by a down payment assistance program.
+The Iowa Finance Authority's mortgage programs assisted a total of 2,310 Iowans purchase homes in FY23, a 15% decrease over the previous, record-setting year.
+Notably, 87% of IFA homebuyers were also assisted by a down payment assistance program.